vbousquet/libgdx-jbullet/README.md

 # libgdx-jbullet
 A fork of the Bullet physics library java port by Jezek2 to LibGdx library, to allow GWT support under Apache 2.0 license.

 This is a fork of [GBullet](https://code.google.com/p/gbullet/), a GWT port of [JBullet](http://jbullet.advel.cz/) which is a port of the [Bullet Physics engine](http://bulletphysics.org/wordpress/) using the [VecMath](https://java.net/projects/vecmath) library.
 All these libraries are under ZLib license except Vecmath which is GPL 2.
-That's the reason I made this fork ; it frees you from the vecmath dependency and use the math classes from LibGdx which is under Apache License 2.0, hence allowing commercia use.
+That's the reason I made this fork ; it frees you from the vecmath dependency and use the math classes from LibGdx which is under Apache License 2.0, hence allowing commercial use.

 ## History

 This is the first, pre-alpha release, largely under tested, without any support, likely full of bugs and such,...
 Think twice before using !

+You can see this library in action in [this published game](https://play.google.com/store/apps/details?id=org.softmotion.fpack.lite) on the Play Store.

 ## Why would you use this library, and why would you not ?